processone/tsung/README.md

-It can be used to test the scalability and performances of IP based client/server applications (supported protocols: HTTP, WebDAV, SOAP, PostgreSQL, MySQL, LDAP and Jabber/XMPP)
+It can be used to test the scalability and performances of IP based client/server applications (supported protocols: HTTP, WebDAV, SOAP, PostgreSQL, MySQL, LDAP, AMQP and Jabber/XMPP)

 A User's manual is available :
           http://tsung.erlang-projects.org/user_manual/